w3c/rdf-star-wg/docs/miniCore.md

 Of course getting rid of the RDF standard reification quad was *the* motivation for the RDF-star effort.
 However, it requires a considerable extension to the core of RDF and is still struggling in a lot of crucial details.
 I propose therefore to make it a semantic extension to RDF - endorsed by this WG, but still separate and optional.
-A store deciding to support RDF-star would be welcome to map the annotation syntax to triple terms, not to standard reification quads.
+A store deciding to support RDF 1.2 would be welcome to map the annotation syntax to triple terms, not to standard reification quads.

 This arrangement has several benefits: